IntersectMBO/governance-actions/schemas/README.md

 These definitions maybe discovered by the `@context` within Intersect submitted governance actions.

-These schemas may live at the CIPs repository in the future.

 ## Aim

 The general aim is to make governance actions safer.